|

 painful

 shock that made a life-long impression on me.
-Actually, it made
+Actually, it

 more than a simple impression, that bad shock